vercel/next.js/README.md

 ### Images and other static files

 Create a folder called `static` in your project root directory.
 You can place images and other static assets there.
 Reference them from JS files with the path to the static directory.
-For example, from `/pages` use `../static/file-name.jpg`
+For example, from `./components` use `../static/file-name.jpg` or from `./pages` simpy use `/static/file-name.jpg`

 ### `<head>` side effects